r-grandorder/tri-hermes/en/pages/bamboo.md

 Like that.
 If you’re asking why we’re using this kind of method its because we want to further employ the differences between the novel version and the game version.
 If I am to give a concrete example as to what part is different then...

-・In the novel (original) version, the starting requirements were having arrived at Part 2 Chapter 3 (SIN).
+* In the novel (original) version, the starting requirements were having arrived at Part 2 Chapter 3 (SIN).
 　In order to make the requirements for playing a bit broader, us on the writing team decided to change it to Part 1.
 　To go with this change, we had to swap out a certain character with a different one.
 The swapped in character’s role and text was given as Nasu’s responsibility.
-・As there weren’t just scenes from within the play this time around, the other servants that appear were supervised and rewritten by their respective writers.
+* As there weren’t just scenes from within the play this time around, the other servants that appear were supervised and rewritten by their respective writers.

 Something like that.
 By changing the starting requirements, the character of the script changed but the atmosphere and logic of the original is still the same.